 Medical information may not be released without the written consent of the patient.
 If parents have questions or concerns, health center staff can answer generalized questions, but cannot violate patient confidentiality that is protected by law.
 Students are responsible for notifying parents or guardians of their condition, except in the case of a serious emergency.

 We believe in continuity of care and all efforts will be made to schedule you with the same provider.
 However, this cannot be guaranteed.
-Our clinic is staffed by rotating residents on certain days and they are not always here on the same days.
+Our clinic is staffed by nurse practitioners and an LVN.
 In addition, you may not be available on the day that provider is here.
-Requesting to see the same nurse practitioner and physician assistant is usually easier than a resident because their schedules are more predictable.
+Requesting to see the same nurse practitioner may be available depending on schedule.

 Always bring your student ID and your health insurance card with you.
 Proof of your health insurance card is especially needed for some outsourced lab services.
 If you do not bring a copy of your insurance card at the time labs are drawn, you may be asked to pay out of pocket for those services.